fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 ### Trust carefully

 * 500 error - outage for the entire feature.
-It could also be a network partition or service becoming unavailable.
+It could also be a network partition or a service becoming unavailable.
 * Assuming the network had zero latency and unlimited bandwidth is a fallacy
 * Nowhere along the way could we inercept and deal with the error in a graceful way